Ralph LaPointe: Coaching career

 After LaPointe's retirement, University of Vermont athletic director Larry Gardner stepped down as the Catamounts' baseball coach and appointed LaPointe to replace him.
 He coached the Vermont baseball team for 16 seasons from 1952 to 1967.
 During his tenure, Catamounts baseball teams collected a 216–127 win–loss record and won 13 state championships.
 During the 1955 season, he returned to a short stint in professional baseball as the playing coach of the Provincial League's Burlington A's, playing third base as the team finished second to the Québec Braves.
 He led the Catamounts within one game of the College World Series during the 1956 season, and was honored by both the Vermont Sportscasters and Sportswriters Association—for "outstanding contribution to Vermont sports"—and by the National Collegiate Athletic Association, who named him the Coach of the Year in 1967, his final season.

 Death and legacy

-Less than two months after the conclusion of his final season, LaPointe died on September 13, 1967, succumbing to a "lengthy battle" with cancer.
+Less than two months after the conclusion of his final season, LaPointe died on September 13, 1967, dying of cancer.
 Thereafter, the university's baseball field house at Centennial Field was renamed the Ralph LaPointe Field House, which was restored and re-dedicated in 1988.
 LaPointe was elected to the American Baseball Coaches Association Hall of Fame in 1978 and named to Sports Illustrateds list of the top 50 athletes from Vermont in the 20th century in 1999.
 LaPointe was inducted into the Vermont Sports Hall of Fame in 2013.